Stumble’s sequel to Box of Frogs (2012) which presented a manifestation of Bipolar Disorder

 Trying to create a strong and stable seat with sellotape.

 Inspired by Waiting for Godot.
 Inspired by current events.
-Inspired by trying to make work about issues that scare people.
-Stumble are trying to get support for this new project, Can of Worms.
+Inspired by trying to make work about issues that people find frightening.
+Stumble are looking for support for this new project.

 I am hanging by my fingernails to the crumbling flinty edge of a cliff.
 It is a true cliffhanger.
 An ellipsis.
 I am displaying signs of distress, but quietly, in a way that would be noticeable only to the trained eye.
 To others I would appear calm and collected, possibly even serene.
 Beneath me are jagged rocks and dark waters, ebbing and flowing, threatening.
 I could fall to a certain death, or I could be fine, there is no way of being absolutely certain.
 There is no proof that I will die when I fall.
 There is no proof that I will fall.
 There is only the probability, no the possibility.
 The odds shift as I consider the physics, the science, the logic.
 I can see that I could change the parameters of my suspension.
 I could swing my legs over to my left and hoik myself up onto the ledge that is just within reach, or possibly just out of reach.
 I have no assurances that the ledge will hold me, that I will be able to reach it, that I will be able to transfer my weight successfully.
 My grip is weakening, my arms are straining and my ribs are stretching out to their extremity.
 I feel a little embarrassed.
 Perhaps even a little bored.
 I do not know what to do.